-Who Is Susceptible To Risk Factors For Addiction?
+Who Is Susceptible To Risk Factors for Addiction?

-Household: In addition to the genetic component, exposure to parents or family members who abuse drugs and alcohol can increase a person’s risk of developing a problem.
+In addition to the genetic component, exposure to parents or family members who abuse drugs and alcohol can increase a person’s risk of developing a problem.
 This is especially critical in a household with young children.
-If exposed to parents or older siblings with substance abuse problems, children are at higher risk of developing their own substance abuse problems later in life.
+If exposed to parents or older siblings with substance abuse problems, children are at higher risk of developing substance abuse problems later in life.

 Do These Risk Factors Always Lead To An Addiction?

 These risk factors increase a person’s chances of developing a substance abuse problem.
 However, it does not guarantee that it will happen.
 Ultimately, the best way to counteract these risk factors is preventative education.
 Learn what risk factors affect you.
 Then, find strategies to implement in your daily life.
 You can use these to help decrease your risk of developing a substance abuse problem.

 Reach Out to San Antonio Recovery Center Today